 - A process to measure the skills of your current workforce

-4. What’s the difference between a learning experience platform and an HCM system?
+4. What’s the difference between an LXP and a Human Capital Management (HCM) system?

-Just like an LMS integrates with a learning experience platform, so does an HCM.
+Just like an LMS integrates with a learning experience platform, so does a human capital management system.

-HCM stands for Human Capital Management and as the name suggests, it’s built to manage your people at the organizational level.
-An HCM system should keep you legally compliant with processes like payroll, benefits, time, attendance, and more.
-In short, an HCM helps you hire and employ your people, whereas an LXP helps develop and retain them.
+An HCM is built to manage your people at the organizational level and should keep your organization legally compliant with processes like payroll, benefits, time, attendance, and more.
+In short, an HCM helps you hire and employ your people, whereas an LXP helps professionally develop and retain them.

 5. What’s a learning ecosystem?